szoftveres/RF_Microwave/radar/README.md

 #### Basic Parameters

 The sweep periodicity is set to approximately 100 Hz (10ms period), with the sweep span being roughly 30 MHz.
 This gives a 3 GHz/sec chirp steepness.
-With c (speed of light) being approximately 300000 km/sec, the different target distances and associated baseband frequencies can easily be calulated:
+With given c (speed of light), the different target distances and associated baseband frequencies can easily be calulated:

 15m distance -> 30m roudtrip -> 100ns time of fligt -> 300Hz baseband

 150m distance -> 300m roudtrip -> 1us time of flight -> 3kHz baseband

-The processing script gathers samples and runs FFT on the full length of each sweep, hence the FFT bucket resolution is 100Hz, giving a physical resolution of 5m / FFT bucket to this radar (the radar is only detectig the magnitude of the baseband frequencies - ignoring the phase).
+The processing script gathers samples and runs FFT on the full length of each sweep, hence the FFT bucket resolution is 100Hz, giving a physical resolution of 5m / FFT bucket to this radar (the radar is only sensitive to the magnitude of the baseband frequencies and ignores the phase).
-The audio interface can reliably record frequencies up to at least ~15kHz, which sets the sample-rate limited range to ~750 m (1/2 mile).
+The audio interface can reliably record frequencies up to at least ~15kHz, which sets the analog bandwidth limited range to ~750 m (1/2 mile).

 #### Estimating the noise- and ADC limited range